-Introduction, concepts and definitions, properties of pure substances, work and heat, the first law of thermodynamics, the first law analysis for a control volume, the second law of thermodynamics, entropy, second law analysis for a control volume, power and refrigeration system, ideal gas mixture, combustion.
+Introduction, concepts and definitions, properties of pure substances, work and heat, the first law and the second law of thermodynamics, a power system such as power plants and internal combustion engines, a refrigeration system, ideal gas mixture, psychrometry and air conditioning, combustion.

-2103260 Mechanical Engineering 2(1-3-2) Experimentation and Laboratory I conducting simple experiments using simple devices or systems.
+2103260 Mechanical Engineering 2(1-3-2) Experimentation and Laboratory I temperature, coefficient of restitution; modern technology such as artificial Intelligence.